ANCHOR Homeschool Co-op

 Classes are offered on a wide range of topics, often extra-curricular in nature, sometimes taking advantage of a group setting, and are not intended to replace or supplant the academic track that families have in place.
 Each semester’s classes are determined by what participating families choose to offer.

-Nursery and 2-3yr old – playtime, learning, music, playground time.
+Nursery and 2-3yr old – Story time and playground.

 Here is a great list of Co-Op Class ideas!